 The characteristics of bulk materials also define how they’re contained during shipping, and this is especially true when it comes to transporting finely ground grains or powders.
 Bulk packaging or containers for these must be sealed to prevent contamination and spillage.

 Understanding the Characteristics of Bulk Materials

-How bulk materials are handled during production depends on their characteristics and end use.
-For example, pneumatic covneying systems are the most efficient for transporting bulk materials.
+How bulk materials are handled during production depends on their characteristics and end-use.
+For example, pneumatic conveying systems are the most efficient for transporting bulk materials.
 Regarding food-grade products, bulk materials require sanitary equipment and procedures while being conveyed.

-The distinctive properties of bulk materials affect its behavior under certain conditions.
-Bulge materials' characteristics determine whether they stick to surfaces, wear machinery, present hazards to factory employees, and how it flows.
+The distinctive properties of bulk materials affect their behavior under certain conditions.
+Bulk materials' characteristics determine whether they stick to surfaces, wear machinery, present hazards to factory employees, and how it flows.
 Material characteristics like temperature, flow rate, corrosiveness, bulk density, and abrasiveness all contribute to the type of equipment and systems necessary for processing the material.

 Material characteristics directly impact how a product flows through a manufacturer’s processing system, helping to determine system design.
 By establishing the characteristics of bulk materials and their end use, makers of industrial processing machinery can, in turn, recommend the best equipment for specific applications.
 These characteristics may also affect regulatory compliance; for example, manufacturers that utilize material that produces combustible dust must follow specific OSHA guidelines.
 This means designing equipment to prevent leaks and minimize dust escaping into areas that can endanger workers.

 Understanding a material’s characteristics and production conditions helps determine the equipment and systems required for the material's application.